marmik87/fend-react-myNeighborhoodMap/README.md

 ## The Service Worker
 - The Service Worker was built within the Create-React-App.
 - The service worker is only enabled in the production environment -> npm run build.

+### App was built with:
+- ReactJS,
+- JavaScript ES6,
+- Bootstrap.